claudiogofe/purpdoro/README.md

-# Purpmodoro
+# Purpdoro

-Purpmodoro is a simple pomodoro app written in Dart using the Flutter framework.
+Purpdoro is a simple pomodoro app written in Dart using the Flutter framework.